Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Introduction

-The application of Lefschetz thimble-based methods to Yang-Mills theories was first discussed in a seminal paper by Cristoforetti \emph{et al.}\ \cite{Cristoforetti:2012su}.
-However, the use of the original Lefschetz thimble method introduces the ergodicity problem.
-The main aim of this article is to extend the WV-HMC algorithm to group manifolds, which can be regarded as the most general setting for lattice gauge theories.
-We first prove Cauchy's theorem for complexified group manifolds, then formulate the path integral over the worldvolume.
-This is further reformulated as an integral over the tangent bundle over the worldvolume endowed with a symplectic structure.
-The correctness of this novel algorithm is verified for a simple model --- the one-site model.
-The application of the present formalism to Yang-Mills theories is straightforward, requiring no modification to the algorithmic structure, and will be presented in subsequent publications.
+The application of Lefschetz thimble-based methods to Yang-Mills theories was first discussed in the seminal work by Cristoforetti \emph{et al.}\ \cite{Cristoforetti:2012su}.
+However, as noted, the use of the original Lefschetz thimble method introduces ergodicity issues.
+The main objective of this paper is to extend the WV-HMC algorithm to group manifolds, which serve as the natural setting for lattice gauge theories.
+We first establish a generalization of Cauchy's theorem for complexified group manifolds, and subsequently formulate the path integral over the worldvolume.
+This is further reformulated as an integral over the tangent bundle of the worldvolume, endowed with a symplectic structure.
+The validity of the proposed algorithm is verified for a simple model ---the one-site model with a purely imaginary coupling constant.
+The application of the present formalism to Yang-Mills theories is straightforward, requiring no fundamental modification to the algorithmic structure, and will be presented in subsequent publications.